 Each semester we sponsor a day-long symposium consisting of public lectures and discussion followed by small-group workshop sessions with leading DH researchers and administrators.
 We also host Tools and Techniques luncheons, where scholars describe and demonstrate some particular method of digital research.

-Project Incubation Support (Call for Applications)
+Project Incubation Support

 We provide support for digital humanities projects in the early stages of development, assisting faculty researchers to structure their projects soundly, identify existing digital tools and resources, coordinate with librarians and technology specialists on campus, estimate project costs and duration, and prepare effective grant proposals.